How to print a dictionary in Python

 Common errors and challenges

-When printing dictionaries, you might run into a few common roadblocks, but they're easy to navigate with the right approach.
+While printing dictionaries is usually straightforward, you might encounter a few common errors, but they're simple to solve with the right approach or automated code repair.

 Handling KeyError when accessing non-existent keys